marcosdotps/fisica/algebra/boletin-1.typ

 \
 == 3.
 Consideremos la matriz $mat(a, a-2, a-6; 1,1,3; 2+a, a, a)$ , para qué valores de $a$ la matriz no es inversible?
 \
-Para que una matriz no sea inversible, su determinante debe ser igual a 0, por lo que planteamos el determinante de la matriz y lo igualamos a 0 para encontrar los valores de $a$ para los que la matriz no es inversible.
+Una matriz es invertible si y solo si su determinante es distinto de cero.
+Por lo que planteamos el determinante de la matriz y lo igualamos a 0 para encontrar los valores de $a$ para los que la matriz es inversible.
 Podemos aplicar la regla de Sarrus para encontrar el determinante de una matriz 3x3 de la siguiente forma despues de añadir dos filas a la matriz original:
 $
 m = mat(a, a-2, a-6; 1,1,3; 2+a, a, a; a, a-2, a-6; 1,1,3;)
 $
 a) Para hallar el determinante multiplicamos las diagonales principales con dos filas añadidas, de izquierda a derecha y sumamos los resultados y le restamos los productos de las diagonales secundarias:
 $
   det m = (a dot 1 dot a)  + (1 dot a dot (a-6)) + ((2+a) dot (a-2) dot 3)  - ( 1 * (a-2) * a) + (a * a * 3) + ((2+a) * 1 * (a - 6))
+\
+  det m = (a^2 + a^2 - 6a + 3a^2 - 12) - (a^2 - 4a -12 + 3a^2 + a^2 - 2a)
+\
+  det m = 5a^2 - 10a - 12 - a^2 + 4a + 12 - 3a^2 - a^2 + 2a
+\
+  det m = 0
 $
-b) Al resolver vemos que el determinante siempre será 0 ya que todas las a se simplifican.
+b) Al resolver vemos que el determinante siempre será 0 ya que todas las $a$ se simplifican.
 Por ello, *para todo valor de $a$ la matriz es inversible.*